 The School believes in simplicity and we hold the intent of keeping our administrative costs down to the "bare bones"!
-We own no land, maintain no buildings and have just one full- time and one part-time paid employee.
+We own no land, maintain no buildings and have just two part-time paid employees.
 We are also committed to keeping our programs affordable and paying those who guide for the school decently.
 And of course there are always expenses in running a non-profit to keep the computer and website maintained, as well as some basic bookkeeping expenses and those surprises that always arise.
 Your donation to this fund will assist the daily doings of the School, helping the center fire of the School's administration stay grounded and functional.

 The Steven Foster Memorial Scholarship Fund:

 For thirty years Steven held a dream along with his beloved Meredith.
 Books were written, a documentary made, thousands of circles sat in and thousands of stories listened to, all for the dream.
 This dream that some day meaningful rites of passage would be available to all people; that through initiatory practices we as a culture, as a species,